What is Spinal Stenosis?

 Spinal stenosis most often results from a gradual, degenerative ageing process of your spine.
-As you age, the ligaments of your spine may thicken and calcify, and start to compromise the adjacent tunnels.
-Your bones and joints also tend to enlarge due to increased bone stress and cause bone spurs, which encroach on the spine’s space.
+As you age, the ligaments of your spine may thicken and calcify and start to compromise the adjacent tunnels.
+Your bones and joints also tend to enlarge due to increased bone stress and cause bone spurs, encroach on the spine’s space.
 Your spinal discs, between the vertebrae, become dehydrated with age and lose their height.
-This disc narrowing can deteriorate quicker with injury eg disc bulges or degenerative disc disease.
+This disc narrowing can deteriorate quicker with injury, e.g. disc bulges or degenerative disc disease.

-Osteoarthritis of your spine (spondylosis) is the most common form of spine arthritis and is more likely to occur in middle-aged and older people.
+Osteoarthritis of your spine (spondylosis) is the most common form of spinal arthritis and is more likely to occur in middle-aged and older people.
 It is a chronic, degenerative process.
-It is the result of everyday wear and tear of the spine joints and is often accompanied by overgrowth of bone, the formation of bone spurs, which can cause spinal stenosis.
+It results from everyday wear and tear of the spine joints and is often accompanied by overgrowth of bone, the formation of bone spurs, which can cause spinal stenosis.

 What are the Symptoms of Spinal Stenosis?